-At the Legends and Lore of Illinois, we have patronized many drinking establishments in the course of our travels to mysterious places all over the Prairie State.
+At Mysterious Heartland, we have patronized many drinking establishments in the course of our travels to mysterious places all over the Prairie State.
 However, sometimes the pub is our destination, since there are many said to contain “spirits” of a different nature.
 Which one will prove to be the most haunted of them all?

 10. Sober Duck/Brewhouse (Former)

 On June 27, 1968, a bartender at the Sober Duck Disco and Rock Club named Albert Cranor committed suicide with a gunshot to the head.
 During life, his friends and coworkers called him “Rudy.”
 After death, they blamed icy chills during the summer and flying shot glasses on his ghost.
 One waitress claimed a disembodied head appeared and warned her of the club owner’s impending death.
 The owner of the building died soon after.
 Tom Blasko, who had leased the building for his club, asked two priests to perform an exorcism.
 In August 1979, they said the rites inside the Sober Duck, and the disturbances stopped.
 The club’s name was later changed to the Brewhouse, and it burnt down under mysterious circumstances in 1992 after having been abandoned for over three years.